hmmbug/digitalbangkokrecorder/content/articles/experimenting-with-llms-for-ocr.md

 draft: false
 type: docs
 ---
-This digital preservation project started some years ago now but has been on the back burner for a while due to personal commitments.
+This digital preservation project started some years ago now but was paused due to other commitments.
 Recently though I've had time to get back to work on it and this time bring some state-of-the-art tools to the job, namely LLMs -- Large Language Models.

 <!--more-->